pedrominicz/pedrominicz.github.io/ping.md

     root@archiso ~ # mkfs.ext4 /dev/sda1
     ...

 We create a single Linux partition on the virtual disk and format it with an ext4 filesystem.
-Then we mount the system, install Archlinux's base packages, GRUB, and vi (you may prefer using nano) on the disk, generate static information about the filesystem (`fstab`), and `chroot` into it.
+Then we mount the system, install Archlinux's base packages, Linux, GRUB, and vi (you may prefer using nano), generate static information about the filesystem (`fstab`), and `chroot` into it.

     root@archiso ~ # mount /dev/sda1 /mnt
     root@archiso ~ # pacstrap /mnt base linux linux-firmware grub vi